 * Actual payments are adjusted for distribution and transition loss factors.

 An interesting outcome of the process is that the ACT electricity users are insulated from future wholesale price movements.
 If wholesale electricity prices increase over time, this will be offset by reductions in FiT payments the community will have to carry.

 Thanks to this approach, by 2020, when the ACT’s electricity supply is sourced from 100% renewable energy generation, electricity prices in the Territory will be much more stable and predictable than anywhere else in Australia.
 ACT consumers will be protected from extremely high wholesale prices because of the hedging provided by the contract for difference model and will continue to enjoy among the cheapest (and greenest) electricity supplies in the nation.

-More information about how the ACT’s 100% renewable energy legislation and target can be found here.
-We have also answered your questions about how the Government will ensure the reliability of our electricity supply with 100% renewable energy here.
+Read more about the ACT’s 100% renewable energy legislation and target.
+We have also answered your questions about how the Government will ensure the reliability of our electricity supply with 100% renewable energy.